 Paralegal Job Search Websites for California

-Be sure to check out the Paralegal411 jobs board to find additional paralegal job openings in the private and public sectors, check out our jobs board.
+- Paralegal411 jobs board – To find additional paralegal job openings in the private and public sectors, check out our jobs board.

 California State Court Info

 - AppellateCases.CourtInfo.ca.gov – This site is perfect for research of current and past appellate level cases.
 You can use the search features to select district, type of case, or dates.
 Other relevant information is also included on this site regarding filing cases in this court.

 - LegInfo.ca.gov – Civil Code – You can search this site to find out relevant information about the Civil Code in the State of California.
 You should bookmark this site to use for quick reference.

 - LegInfo.ca.gov – Constitutional Law – Site provides you search options to find information that is contained within the California State Constitution.

 - CalBar.ca.gov – The California State Bar site is filled with current and relevant information regarding the legal profession in California.
 Great site to use to keep informed on current events.